 Alexei’s words were a tight fist squeezing the last dregs of self-righteousness out of her.
 It made Susan uncertain, like she was being called on in class on her first year of law school.

 “If you were unhappy, you should have talked to Isadore about it,” she said.

 Alexei killed the last of his beer.
 He stared into the green glass.
 The train rocked a bit, and jostled them even closer together.

 “And tell her what, it was too much already?
+I can’t handle it?
 She’d say, what, am I sure?
-She’d say, how could I know I couldn’t handle it?
-She could be certain she wanted a kid and that she was ready…but when a person is certain they don’t want it, what?
+How could I be sure?
+She could be certain she wanted a kid …but when a person is certain they don’t want it, what?
 They’re just scared.
 You’re not allowed to just quit.
 Why?”

 He turned to her.
 “Because it’s irresponsible,” Susan guessed.

 “If I went to her and said I wanted out, Isadore would tell me we needed to ‘work on us’.
 It’s always been like that — like, let’s not give up on us, let’s not give up on this, let’s work on it.”
 He took a breath.
 “Doing this was the only way to really say no, no, I really don’t want this — and you shouldn’t want me, either.”

 Alexei’s thick, meaty hand met the table.
 The plate and bottle rattled.
 “So tell her what an idiot she’s being!
 You love her, don’t you want her to start making good decisions?”

 Susan shrugged.
 A booth ahead of them, there was an old man in a burgundy sweater mumbling and spitting into a battered-looking flip phone.
 His neck craned back at them.

 “If you came back right now,” Susan said, “Isadore would forgive you.
 Maisey still doesn’t know!
 She — Isadore — would find a way to justify all of this to herself.
 Which is almost like forgiveness..,”